AnyFetch/developers.anyfetch.com/getting-started.md

 - __HEAD__ Can be issued against any resource to get just the HTTP header info.
 - __GET__ Used for retrieving resources.
 - __POST__ Used for creating resources, or performing custom actions.
 - __PATCH__ Used for updating resources with partial JSON data.
-For instance, to add a metadata to a document without removing other datas, use PATCH on `/providers/documents/`.
+For instance, to add a metadata to a document without removing other data, use PATCH on `/providers/documents/`.
 A PATCH request may accept one or more of the attributes to update the resource.
 PATCH is a relatively new and uncommon HTTP verb, so resource endpoints also accept POST requests.
 - __PUT__ Used for replacing resources or collections.
 For PUT requests with no `body` attribute, be sure to set the `Content-Length` header to zero.
 - __DELETE__ Used for deleting resources.
 - __OPTIONS__ Used to request informations.